 - Your team will know exactly what their role is

-- Helps enhance the results
+- It helps enhance the results

 This is our secret to creating great content consistently.
 Being organized and well-structured helps ensure that all content is created smoothly and distributed to the right audience.
-This structure will definitely play a huge role in building lasting relationships with your audience.
+This structure will definitely play a massive role in building lasting relationships with your audience.